burkeholland/quick-start/src/chapters/chapter1.md

 ### A Good NativeScript Workflow

 At this point, you have the NativeScript CLI downloaded and installed, as well as the iOS and Android dependencies that you need to run your app on both the iOS and Android emulators.
-Now you need a good development workflow to ease development. [http://developer.telerik.com/featured/a-nativescript-development-workflow-for-sublime-text/](This article) elaborates on a good workflow process that uses node, Sublime Text 3, and a Sublime Package to make building your NativeScript app for an emulator really fast and easy.
+Now you need a good development workflow to ease development.
+[This article](http://developer.telerik.com/featured/a-nativescript-development-workflow-for-sublime-text/) elaborates on a good workflow process that uses node, Sublime Text 3, and a Sublime Package to make building your NativeScript app for an emulator really fast and easy.
 We recommend that you configure your environment this way to save time.